 The next very important phase in philosophical thought is the advent of phenomenology in the 1900s.
 The realization that the process of coming to know something is crucial to, and as important as, the conclusion.
 Goethe is not considered a phenomenologist as he focused on specific phenomena rather than the philosophy behind what he was doing, but he definitely prefigured some of their ideas and so could be called a proto-phenomenologist.

 We need to understand that phenomenology is a sea-change in philosophical thought.
-Here we are, living in a modern technological society that is based upon 300 years of philosophical thought and now the underlying foundational thinking has changed significantly.
+Here we are, living in a modern technological society based on 300 years of progress initiated by Descartes and his subject/object duality, and now the underlying foundational thinking has changed significantly.

 I see software development as a discipline that is in the forefront of trying to understand what this change of thinking means in practice.
 We need to understand how we develop our ideas and we need to understand our own cognitive biases, the subject of Dr. Marian Petre’s keynote “Balancing Bias in Software Development“.
 My point here is that we can do a certain amount in teams but there is also some personal work to do in understanding our own learning processes.